Na Na Na (Na Na Na Na Na Na Na Na Na): Composition and lyrics

-"Na Na Na" is an anthemic pop, pop-punk, punk rock, and stadium rock song featuring elements of art rock, garage rock, and glam rock.
+"Na Na Na" is an anthemic pop, pop-punk, punk rock, stadium rock, garage rock, and glam rock. song featuring elements of art rock.
 The song smoothly transitions from the first track on Danger Days, "Look Alive, Sunshine", and begins with a "ferocious" guitar riff and a "nagging" opening refrain which subsides into a relatively calmer verse.
 Subsequently, the chorus of "Na Na Na" features a vocal line consisting of "Na"'s which echoes the guitar riff; Jack Roger of Rock Sound counted that the track contained 261 "Na"'s in total.
 The song also contains a spoken word breakdown and a guitar solo, which begins similarly to its main hook before a second, harmonized guitar line is added.
 Both Chris Ryan of MTV News and the staff of Louder Sound compared the guitar riff to those by the Stooges, while Gregory Adams of Exclaim! compared the guitar licks in the song's breakdown to those of Yngwie Malmsteen and Alternative Press called the song "Bowie-inflected".
 Talia Soghomonian of NME compared its sound to the band's previous song "I'm Not Okay (I Promise)".

 Jake Richardson of Kerrang! observed themes of control, consumerism, and violence in the lyrics of "Na Na Na", while Fraser McAlpine of the BBC interpreted its first verse as being about a nihilistic gang member.
 Bobby Makar of Alternative Press also observed how the song's lyrics build the world of Danger Days, particularly through its references to pop-culture figures such as John F. Kennedy and Batman.
 Gerard Way noted that the lyrics of "Na Na Na" were "probably the most direct lyrics [he'd] ever written", and has compared it to the theme song of a Saturday-morning cartoon.
 Iero noted that "Na Na Na" exemplifies the album's themes of "rebelling against the rules people have for cleaning up for the greater good".

 Release

 A snippet of "Na Na Na" was first heard in "Art is the Weapon", a two-minute trailer for Danger Days released on September 17, 2010.
 The song later debuted in full on Zane Lowe's BBC Radio 1 show on September 22, 2010.
 According to Craig Aaronson, the band's A&R man, the strong response from the radio debut influenced the record label to officially release "Na Na Na" as the album's lead single.
 The band made a formal announcement of the single's release on their website the next day, and it was released on September 28, 2010 alongside a lyric video for the track.
 The song was also released to alternative radio in the United States on the same day.
-Later releases include a single release in the United Kingdom on November 13, 2010 and a limited 7-inch vinyl release for Record Store Day on April 16, 2011.
+Later releases include a single release in the United Kingdom on November 13, 2010 and a limited 7-inch vinyl release for Record Store Day on April 16, 2011, with the song "Zero Percent" issued as its B-side.
 The song was also included in the band's greatest hits album, May Death Never Stop You (2014).